DarkLime/bsrun/README.md

 The scripts default directory in ~/.bsrun

 # Verify
-to verify the proper installation run the command 'bsrun -r test'
+to verify the proper installation run the command 'bsrun -e test'

 # Run
 bsrun -e [name of the file]